- Calls & Dates

 - Early Stage PhD: For students who may have identified the main research problem they want to address, the relevant literature, and are building their research methodology, but might not yet have obtained significant results, or only preliminary ones.

 - Late Stage PhD: For students who have already defined their approach (even if incompletely) and obtained significant results (e.g., that might already have been published).

 These categories do not affect the chances of being selected.
 They will however be taken into account by reviewers in their feedback, and in the length and format of the presentation.
 The organisers might decide to move a submission from one category to the other, if they think it is justified.

 PhD students in all areas of Semantic Web research are invited to submit papers having 5 to 10 pages describing their PhD research, in the PDF format following the LNCS template.
 A list of topics is given below; further topics relevant to the symposium but not included in the list will also be considered.
-Submissions should be sent using the PhD Symposium submission system, through which participants will be also asked to decide on the category of their submission and to write a paragraph regarding their motivation for participating in the ESWC PhD Symposium.
+Submissions should be sent using the PhD Symposium submission system, through which participants will be also asked to decide on the category of their submission.

 - Vocabularies, Schemas, Ontologies